grparry/MCPBuckle/README.md

 - Support for required fields, enums, arrays, and nested objects
 - Customizable tool naming and metadata

+## What's New in 1.4.0

+### MCP Specification Compliance Improvements
+- Added proper `McpInfo` class to support the info section as required by the MCP specification
+- Updated `McpContext` model to include the enhanced info section
+- Added schema version, server title, and description properties to configuration options

+### Granular Control Over Exposed Endpoints
+- Added new `MCPExcludeAttribute` to exclude specific controllers or actions from MCP tool discovery
+- Enhanced controller discovery with support for selectively exposing endpoints
+- Added ability to prevent overwhelming AI clients with too many tools

+### Improved Configuration Options
+- Added new extension methods (`ControllerDiscoveryExtensions`) for easier MCPBuckle configuration
+- Enhanced `McpBuckleOptions` with additional configuration properties
+- Added support for scanning specific assemblies for controllers

+### Code Quality Improvements
+- Fixed compiler warnings related to nullable reference types
+- Improved XML documentation
+- Enhanced null handling for better reliability

 ## Installation

 Install the MCPBuckle NuGet package: